znuny/module-tools/README.md

     # Get command overview
     sudo -u otrs /path/to/module-tools/bin/otrs.ModuleTools.pl

-    # Install test instance of OTRS
+    # Install test instance
     sudo -u otrs /path/to/module-tools/bin/otrs.ModuleTools.pl TestSystem::Instance::Setup --framework-directory /path/to/otrs --fred-directory /path/to/Fred

 On some systems it may be required to run instance setup as root user:

-    # Install test intance of OTRS as root
+    # Install test instance of OTRS as root
     sudo /path/to/module-tools/bin/otrs.ModuleTools.pl TestSystem::Instance::Setup --allow-root --framework-directory /path/to/otrs --fred-directory /path/to/Fred